fajran/tongseng/README.md

 Tongseng
 ========

 Tongseng is a [TUIO](http://tuio.org) multitouch tracker for Mac OS X touchpad devices.
 This  application allows to use the internal trackpad (or alternatively an external magic trackpad or magic  mouse) to send TUIO  events to your multitouch application.

-The current development version also enables alternative TUIO/TCP and TUIO/WEB transport methods in addition to the default TUIO/UDP transport.
+The latest version also enables alternative TUIO/TCP and TUIO/WEB transport methods in addition to the default TUIO/UDP transport.

 Usage
 -----

 1. Download [the application package](https://github.com/fajran/tongseng/releases/download/0.5/Tonseng-0.5.zip)
-   (Universal i386/x86_64 Binary, Minimum MacOS X version 10.6)
+   (Universal i386/x86_64 binary, minimum MacOS X version 10.6)
 2. Open it
 3. Run Tongseng